PRHLT/E2EHTREval/README.md

 ==================================================
 ```

-If the difference between G-WER\_lev and G-WER\_bow (WER-bWER) is not 0 or very low then there are reading-order mistmatches between reference and hypothesis transcripts.
+The difference between G-WER_lev and G-WER_bow (WER-bWER) is a measure of the reading-order mistmatch between reference and
+hypothesis transcripts.

 The **-H** option shows also the computation of Hungarian's WER/CER and the Normalized Spearman foot-rule distance (NSFD).
 ```bash